-The following is a non-exhaustive list of additional items that nominees, whose work (or whose spouses' work) involves, or previously involved, managing investment funds, often need to include in their public financial disclosure reports:
+The following is a non-exhaustive list of additional items that nominees whose work (or whose spouses' work) involves, or previously involved, managing investment funds often need to include in their public financial disclosure reports.

-- 1. Any paid or unpaid position with the fund manager, the fund, a subaccount, a subsidiary fund, or any other entity or business venture in Part 1.
-(Do not disclose your spouse's position in Part 1.)

-- 2. If you received any of the following payments during the reporting period, report the exact amount of income in Part 2 in the "Income" column.
-(If your spouse received a payment, report your spouse's receipt of the payment in Part 5, but do not include the amount of the payment.)

-- Salary and/or bonus

-- Severance

-- Other compensation

-- 3. If you are owed any of the following types of payments, report the anticipated payment in Part 2 and indicate the anticipated amount by selecting the appropriate category (as opposed to the exact amount) in the "Value" column (as opposed to the "Income" column).
-Describe your arrangement for the payment in Part 3.

-- Outstanding bonus payment

-- Outstanding severance payment

-- Other outstanding compensation

-- 4. Report any of the following items that you currently hold (or are owed) or from which more than \$200 in income was received during the reporting period in Part 2.
+- 1. Report any paid or unpaid position with the fund manager, the fund, a subaccount, a subsidiary fund, or any other entity or business venture in Part 1.
+(Do not disclose your spouse's position in Part 1.) - 2.
+If you received any of the following payments during the reporting period, report the exact amount of income in Part 2 in the "Income" column.
+(If your spouse received a payment, report your spouse's receipt of the payment in Part 5, but do not include the amount of the payment.) - Salary and/or bonus - Severance - Other compensation - 3.
+If you are owed any of the following types of payments, report the anticipated payment in Part 2 and indicate the anticipated amount by selecting the appropriate category (as opposed to the exact amount) in the "Value" column (as opposed to the "Income" column).
+Describe your arrangement for the payment in Part 3. - Outstanding bonus payment - Outstanding severance payment - Other outstanding compensation - 4.
+Report any of the items listed below in Part 2 that you currently hold (or are owed) or that, during the reporting period, produced more than \$200 in income.
 If you currently hold the item, explain in Part 3 what will happen to the item when you enter government service (e.g., divest, forfeit, vest, etc.).
 (If the item is associated with your spouse, report it in Part 5.
 Do not provide information about your spouse in Part 3.) - Carried interest - Co-investment interest - Warrants, options, or other equity interest - Any other financial interest, investment, or right - 5.
 In Part 8, report any capital commitments by you, your spouse, or your dependent child.
-Also, describe (either in Part 8 or in an endnote) any arrangement with the fund manager (or with any other individual or entity) to assist you in satisfying this capital commitment (e.g., a leveraging agreement, a subsidy, a supplemental payment, a credit, etc.). - 6.
+(Filers usually describe the term of this type of liability as "on demand" in the "Term" column.) - 6.
 In Part 3, describe any arrangement related to your work.
 For example, describe any continuing right, share, interest, payment, etc., associated with the fund manager, the investment fund, or any other entity.
 (Do not provide information about your spouse in Part 3.)